A Two-Phase Deep Learning Framework for Adaptive Time-Stepping in High-Speed Flow Modeling

 \paragraph{Euler Residuals.} Neural solvers often employ residual connections~\citep{he2016deep} as $\vz_{l+1}= \vz_l + F_l(\vz_l)$, where the $l$-th solver layer $F_l$ includes spatial integration operations such as convolution or attention.
 Many works have studied the relationship between residual connections and Euler integration~\citep{lu2018beyond,haber2017stable,ruthotto2020deep}, and even extended it to more general classes of integrators~\citep{chen2018neural,kidger2022neural}.
 For a function of time $\vv$, Euler integrators approximate time integration as

-When viewing the evolution of the latent features $\vz_l\mapsto\vz_{l+1}$ from layer-to-layer as the evolution of some latent map $\vz(t)\in\R^{\dmodel}$ in time, the time integration of $\vz$ carried out numerically by the Euler integrator corresponds exactly to residual connections.
+When viewing the evolution of the latent features $\vz_l\mapsto\vz_{l+1}$ from layer-to-layer as the evolution of some latent map $\vz(t)\in\R^{\dmodel\times M}$ in time, the time integration of $\vz$ carried out numerically by the Euler integrator corresponds exactly to residual connections.
 In our scenario, we interpret the $l$-th layer representation $\vz_l$ corresponding to the input field $\vu(t)$ and timestep size $\Delta t$ as the latent form of some intermediate state $\vu(t+\alpha\Delta t)$, where $\alpha\in[0,1]$ increases monotonically with depth in the network.
 This interpretation leads to \emph{Euler Residuals}, in which the period of time integration executed by $F_l$ is related to the timestep size $\Delta t$ as $ \vz_{l+1}=\vz_l+\va F_l(\vz_l), $ where $\va$ is an affine transformation of $\Delta t$ as $\va=\mW\Delta t+\vc$ for $\mW,\vc\in\R^\dmodel$.